 Remember when gas prices were below $2?
-With fuel prices hitting record highs, it’s time to make some changes to lower your cost at the pump.
+With fuel prices still elevated, it’s time to make some changes to lower your cost at the pump.
 To give you a slight advantage, we’ve put together five tips to save gas and cut your costs.

 1. Don’t Idle the Engine